forc-db/ForC/CONTRIBUTING.md

 Instructions for formally adding data to the master branch of ForC-db are given [here](https://github.com/forc-db/ForC/blob/master/how_to.../edit_the_data_(overview).md).

 Alternatively, if you want to post data that has not been formatted for ForC-db, you can do so by creating a [Github issue](https://help.github.com/articles/creating-an-issue).
 That way the existence of a dataset can be recorded and discussed without requiring anyone to format it until someone is motivated to do so (e.g., because it will help them with their research).
+When doing so, please use the label "_________".